 Pounds to Naira ( Black Market ) rate

-GBP rate for today is ₦642 in Black Market(Lagos) today, Thursday, January 21, 2021.
-GBP at the beginning of the week the opening rate was ₦630 at the parallel market on Monday, January 18, 2021.
-This makes it 0.12% rise for Pounds against Naira this week.
+GBP is being traded at ₦660 in Black Market(Lagos) today, Sunday, February 28, 2021.
+GBP has been traded at ₦652 when Black Market opened this week on Monday, February 22, 2021.
+This makes it 0.08% rise for Pounds against Naira this week.

 GBP is no doubt belongs to the league of oldest currency in the world and as at today the inflation rate is pegged at just 0.10%.